jhochwald/PSNLog/README.md

 PowerShell Core 7.x, or newer.
 It is tested with PowerShell Core 7.1.0 and 7.2.0-preview.1 on Windows 10 (20H2)

+### .NET Framework

 .NET Frameworks 4.5 - 4.8.
 In theory older versions might work, but I use the [NLog](http://nlog-project.org/) net45 64Bit DLL!
-.NET Core might work, the [NLog](http://nlog-project.org/) project provides support for it, I never tried it!
+.NET Core could/might/should work, the [NLog](http://nlog-project.org/) project provides support for it!
+I never tried it.

+### Plattform

+This is a Windows solution.
+At least for now!

 Other plattforms (e.g. macOS) are not tested or supported.
-The [NLog](http://nlog-project.org/) project provides a Xamarin build.
+The [NLog](http://nlog-project.org/) project provides at least a Xamarin build.

 ## Third party components

 [NLog](http://nlog-project.org/) - Copyright (c) Copyright (c) 2004-2020 Jaroslaw Kowalski <jaak@jkowalski.net>, Kim Christensen, Julian Verdurmen.

-Please read the [License](https://github.com/NLog/NLog/blob/master/LICENSE.txt) of the NLog project.
+Please read the [License](https://github.com/NLog/NLog/blob/master/LICENSE.txt) of the [NLog](http://nlog-project.org/) project.

 ## Install